 This 1.5yr length study, alongside a lengthy thesis paper, essentially foregrounded for me that sustainability means* living, creating, producing, consuming and just ‘being’, in harmony with the natural world and all of it’s inhabitants - humans, animals, plants.

 If this is what sustainability means (at least to me), then I don’t see the disparity between it and spirituality.

-Spirituality, helps us to recognise the significance of what makes us so intrinsically human - our intuition, deeper values, our emotions, our vitality, presence, empathy, authenticity, collaboration, and our deep connection to the Earth.
+Spirituality allows us to connect to our inner selves, to one another and to the world around us It helps us to recognise the significance of what makes us so intrinsically human - our intuition, deeper values, our emotions, our vitality, presence, empathy, authenticity, collaboration, community, and our deep connection to the Land.

 It’s not this ‘woo woo’ unattainable thing, that can only be reached through continual meditation, incense burning and chanting (but that can be part of it - if that’s what you choose!).
 It’s about being authentically human, and nurturing these raw properties that we all already have within us.
 This is what we are all coded with.

 And then, it’s about allowing these fundamental elements to flow freely into all aspects of our lives; into our relationships, our work, our homes, and absolutely into how we imagine, create, produce and consume, material and immaterial things.